WangX-Lab/DEPTH/README.md

 ## Installation
-You can install the released version of ‘DEPTH’ with:
+Users can install the released version of ‘DEPTH’ with:

 ```
 if (!requireNamespace("devtools", quietly = TRUE))